Amsterdam/design-system/documentation/publishing.md

 ## Dependencies between packages

-We’ve defined (peer) dependencies between our packages, in order to simplify the install process.
+We’ve defined (peer) dependencies between our packages, to simplify the installation process.
 For example, our React package has a peer dependency on our CSS package.
 When installing our React package, the correct version of our CSS package is automatically installed with it.